tojoqk/algebraic-structs/README.md

 # algebraic-structures

-Provides useful algebraic structures for programming using parameterized module.
+Provides useful algebraic structures for programming using parametric modules in Chicken Scheme.

 ## Install